tdg5/stats-learning-notes/chapter-04-classification.md

 ## [Chapter 4 - Classification][chapter-04-classification]

-Linear regression could be applied in the case of binary qualitative responses, but beyond two levels, choosing a coding scheme is problematic and different coding scheme can yield wildly different predictions.
+Though linear regression can be applied in the case of binary qualitative responses, difficulties arise beyond two levels.
+For example, choosing a coding scheme is problematic and different coding scheme can yield wildly different predictions.

 ### Logistic Regression